alissa-huskey/python-class/docs/lessons/syntax.md

 {{ left }}

-To create one, enclose comma-seperated values in square brackets \
+To create one, enclose comma-separated values in square brackets \
 (`[` `]`), or an empty pair of square brackets for an empty list.

 {{ right }}